 We investigate alleged breaches of planning control.
 Please let us know about any concerns you may have about unauthorised developments.

-Planning enforcement is a fundamental part of the development management framework.
-As a local planning authority, we have the power to take action against breaches of planning control if development has occurred without the necessary planning related permissions.
+As a local planning authority, we have the power to take action against breaches of planning control if development has occurred without the necessary planning permissions.
 We also have the power to take action against unauthourised works to a protected tree or a tree in a conservation area.

-A breach of planning control is not a criminal offence and planning enforcement action is descretionary and based on the principle of expediency.
+A breach of planning control is not a criminal offence and planning enforcement action is discretionary.

-We will investigate whether there is a breach, and will also establish what harm is caused as a result of the breach and how the situation can be remedied.
-Immediate enforcement action is sometimes necessary, however in most cases planning authorities have an obligation to allow a person reasonable time to remedy the situation.
-This may mean submitting a retropective planning application, removing an unauthorised structure or ceasing any unauthorised use.
+We will investigate whether there is a breach, establish what harm is caused as a result of it and then how the situation can be remedied.
+Immediate enforcement action is sometimes necessary, however in most cases planning authorities allow a person reasonable time to remedy the situation.
+This may mean submitting a retropective planning application, removing an unauthorised structure or stopping any unauthorised use.

 What types of complaint will be investigated?

 For a breach of planning control to have occurred, it must be established that development requiring planning permission has taken place.
-Such development could include the erection of an extension or alterations to a building or changing the use of a building.
+Such development could include building an extension, alterations to a building or changing the use of a building.
 A breach may also occur if planning permission has been granted, but the conditions attached to the permission are not being complied with.
 This is a breach of condition.

 What we can investigate: